Qualified teacher status: Scotland and Northern Ireland

 QTS as such does not exist in Scotland or Northern Ireland.
 However, as is the case in England and Wales, all teachers in Scotland and Northern Ireland are required to register with either the General Teaching Council for Scotland or the General Teaching Council for Northern Ireland; the General Teaching Councils will consider only graduates with teaching qualifications (such as a BEd, PGCE or PGDE) for registration.

 In Northern Ireland, a one-year Induction programme (equivalent to the NQT programme in England and Wales) must be completed.

-In Scotland, a one-year probation period (equivalent to induction in England and Wales) must be completed.
+Individuals in Scotland must complete a one-year probation period, which is equivalent to induction in England and Wales.